LinuxBeaver/LinuxBeaver/README.md

 ## Mac OS (untested and no binaries) IF I GET HELP I MIGHT BE ABLE TO SUPPORT MAC.

-Filter Binaries go in /Library/Application Support/gegl/0.4/plug-ins/
+Filter Binaries go in `/Library/Application Support/gegl/0.4/plug-ins/`

+You may need to create `plug-ins` folder if it doesn't exist.

 --Instructions to compile on Mac due to lack of binaries --